Château Haut-Brion 2010

-Château Haut-Brion 2009 was one of the finest red wines of this great Bordeaux vintage, and Robert Parker's 100 point rating says it all.
-It was purchased in its original wooden case.
+Château Haut-Brion 2010 was rated a perfect 100 points by Robert Parker and is one of Bordeaux's finest wines in this great vintage.
+It was purchased in its original wooden cases.

 There is a refreshing lack of pretension at Haut-Brion, whose intensely aromatic, concentrated fine red wines are consistently viewed as some of the very best in the entire Bordeaux region, including its fellow first growths of the Médoc.